MONDAY, SEPTEMBER 20th – 27th AT SUNDOWN

 Since God’s calendar is marked by the cycles of the moon, we will see a full moon this evening.
 It is the fifteenth day of the Biblical seventh month “Ethanim” (1 Kings 8:2), also known as “Tishri”, the Babylonian name.

-Leviticus 23:42-42 specifically instructs us to dwell in booths (sukkot) or temporary structures during the feast of Sukkot for seven days.
+Leviticus 23:42-42 specifically instructs us to dwell in booths (sukkot) or temporary shelters during the feast of Sukkot for seven days.

 Sukkot is a time of joy and of being reminded that the Holy One of Israel provided supernaturally for His people in the wilderness after their escape from Egypt.
 It is also a reminder that Yeshua dwelt among us and He will again dwell with us as King.
 There is no greater joy than in knowing that our King will return and set up His Holy dwelling place / Tabernacle for His millennial reign.

-“The kingdoms of this world are become the kingdoms of our Lord, and of his Messiah; and he shall reign for ever and ever.”
-Rev. 11:15
+“The kingdom of this world has become the Kingdom of our Lord, and of his Messiah; and he will rule for ever and ever.”
+Rev. 11:15 (CJB)

 Chag Sameach (Happy Holiday)